 New photo apps that heavily process photos get me almost every time!
 I have to try them out.
 I’ll never understand the digital magic under their hoods.
 Perhaps that’s the reason I feel so drawn to them?
-So here are some experiments from today’s photo apps download of the Prisma app for iPhone.
-(Despite what […]

 In my previous post, Exploring the Backside of the Tracks, I talked about my finding a specific photo location near some Atlanta westside railroad tracks.
 In this post, I want to talk about what’s by those tracks: The Goat Farm Arts Center.
 What a very cool place to discover!

 I wanted to use a photo I had seen on the Lost and Found Youth website for a donation box for that organization.
 Printing pictures from the web typically yields disastrous results because printing and display technologies are so significantly different.
 So, I decided to find and shoot the photo myself. … Continue reading

 It had just stopped raining (an incredibly rare thing at the time) when we stopped at the old submarine (now fishing) pier at Fort Baker.
 The air was clear with a bit of a nip from the strong and consistent breeze from the ocean through the … Continue reading

 Selfies.
 What a concept.
 A photo to represent our online presence.
 I think it’s ultimately kind of weird, frankly.
 But today the selfie is, well, a way of life for some people who seem obsessed with taking them.
 To each his/her own I suppose.